PotCoin Hits Market Cap of $266,122.06 (POT)

 PotCoin Coin Profile

 PotCoin (CRYPTO:POT) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
-It launched on January 15th, 2014.
+It was first traded on January 15th, 2014.
 PotCoin’s total supply is 115,365,194 coins and its circulating supply is 115,365,160 coins.
+The official message board for PotCoin is steemit.com/@potcoin.
 PotCoin’s official Twitter account is @potcoin and its Facebook page is accessible here.
-PotCoin’s official website is www.potcoin.com.
 The Reddit community for PotCoin is https://reddit.com/r/potcoin and the currency’s Github account can be viewed here.
-PotCoin’s official message board is steemit.com/@potcoin.
+The official website for PotCoin is www.potcoin.com.

 PotCoin is supposed to empower and facilitate the marijuana industry.